CommonGround reserves the right to remove in its sole discretion:

 You can request and download an archive of your content, including your posts, media attachments, profile picture, and header image.

-You may irreversibly delete your account at any time.
+You may irreversibly delete your account and associated data at any time through the "Preferences" page.

 Yes.
 Cookies are small files that a site or its service provider transfers to your computer's hard drive through your Web browser (if you allow).
 These cookies enable the site to recognize your browser and, if you have a registered account, associate it with your registered account.